 ~~~~~ the most recent of several Hutchins homes ~~~~~

 Past the Richards home, the predominance of Foehr Island influence wanes in favor of the inter-relatedness of 2 other families much more rooted in the American pioneer experience out of New England, the Reids, whom we’ve already met, and the Hutchins family.
-The cluster of homes around the intersection of Moss and Pine belong to several Reid and Hutchins cousins, and these 3rd generation Lake Charlesians are best met by looking at what the Champagnes would have seen had their driver taken Hodges St instead of Moss.
+The cluster of homes around the intersection of Moss and Pine belong to several Reid and Hutchins cousins, whose children no doubt grew up with the Champagne children.
+These 3rd generation Lake Charlesians are best met by taking the alternate route the Champagnes could have taken from the train depot, and seeing what the Champagnes would have seen had their driver taken Hodges St instead of Moss.

 Finding the children in the neighborhood who became friends with the Champagne children, whose homes and families the Champagnes got to know in those first 3 years, played with, had sleep-overs and meals with, whose colds they caught … knowing that some of them were in the same room as the child my Tisolay was, the girl I love so much but know so little about, playing with the older Champagne children amidst gleeful toddler shrieks and pre-school chatter from elsewhere in the house, and occasional intrusions, sometimes holding her, talking to her, bouncing her, fending off her sometimes-unwanted intrusions, makes the hair on my arms tingle.
 So without further adieu . . . (cont’d on pg.
 2, coming soon)